 Election to Fill Vacancies

-If there is a vacancy on the Board, including a vacancy created by the removal of a Director, and such vacancy is the result of an ICANN Director (other than the person holding the office of President) no longer being on the Board, the Member may fill such vacancy by electing an ICANN Director as soon as practicable after the vacancy occurs.
+If there is a vacancy on the Board, including a vacancy created by the removal of a Director, and such vacancy is the result of an ICANN Director (other than the person holding the office of President) no longer being on the Board, the Member (and not the Board) may fill such vacancy by electing an ICANN Director as soon as practicable after the vacancy occurs.
 If such vacancy is the result of a Nominating Committee Director no longer being on the Board, the Member shall fill such vacancy by electing a Nominating Committee Director promptly following the receipt of a nomination by the Nominating Committee subject to and in accordance with Section 5.5.4.
 A vacancy of the ICANN Director holding the office of President shall be filled by the person appointed to hold the office of President pursuant to Section 7.2.

 Regular Meetings